Environmental humanities

 Of Beasts, Pets, and Wildlife: What Animals Mean to Humans

 Explores human-animal relations in cross-cultural and historical perspective to view the centrality of animals to human existence.
 Considers the social, symbolic, and economic uses of animals in a variety of contexts, from cockfighting in Bali to the corporate culture of Sea World to central Maine farms.
 Examines the history and philosophies of the animal rights movement from the anti-vivisection campaigns of 19th-century England to contemporary animal rights protests in the United States.
-Concludes with an analysis of human animality and animal subjectivity to arrive at a deeper understanding of both human and non-human animals.
-Prerequisite: Anthropology 112 or Philosophy 113 or 114.
+Concludes with an analysis of human animality and animal subjectivity to arrive at a deeper understanding of both human and non-human animals. =

 EN283